-1533 Parton Evolution at Low x
+Parton Evolution at Low x

-Parton distributions are to be extracted from experiment as their x dependence and flavour 1534 sharing are not predicted in QCD.
-They acquire a particular meaning through the theoretical 1535 prescription of their kinematic evolution.
-PDFs, as they are frequently used for LHC analyses, 1536 are predominantly defined through the now classic DGLAP formalism, in which the Q^2 depen-1537 dence of parton distributions is regulated by splitting functions while the DIS cross section, 1538 determined by the structure functions, is calculable by folding the PDFs with coefficient func-1539 tions.
-Deep inelastic scattering is known to be the most suited process to extract PDFs from 1540 the experiment, for which the HERA collider has so far delivered the most useful data.
-Through 1541 factorisation theorems the PDFs are considered to be universal such that PDFs extracted in ep 1542 DIS shall be suited to describe for example Drell-Yan scattering cross sections in pp at the LHC.
-1543 This view has been formulated to third order pQCD already and been quite successful in the 1544 interpretation of LHC measurements, which by themselves also constrain PDFs in parton-parton 1545 scattering sub-processes.
-1546
+Parton distributions are to be extracted from experiment as their x dependence and flavour sharing are not predicted in QCD.
+They acquire a particular meaning through the theoretical prescription of their kinematic evolution.
+PDFs, as they are frequently used for LHC analyses, are predominantly defined through the now classic DGLAP formalism, in which the Q^2 dependence of parton distributions is regulated by splitting functions while the DIS cross section, determined by the structure functions, is calculable by folding the PDFs with coefficient functions.
+Deep inelastic scattering is known to be the most suited process to extract PDFs from the experiment, for which the HERA collider has so far delivered the most useful data.
+Through factorisation theorems the PDFs are considered to be universal such that PDFs extracted in ep DIS shall be suited to describe for example Drell-Yan scattering cross sections in pp at the LHC.
+This view has been formulated to third order pQCD already and been quite successful in the interpretation of LHC measurements, which by themselves also constrain PDFs in parton-parton scattering sub-processes.

 As commented in Sec.
-2.2.1, the question has long been posed about the universal validity of 1547 the DGLAP formalism, especially for the region of small Bjorken x where logarithms $\propto \ln(1/x)$ 1548 become very sizeable.
-This feature of the perturbation expansion is expected to significantly 1549 modify the splitting functions.
-This in turn changes the theory underlying the physics of parton 1550 distributions, and predictions for the LHC and its successor will correspondingly have to be 1551 altered.
-This mechanism, for an equivalent Q^2 of a few GeV2, is illustrated in Fig. 2.14, taken 1552 from Ref.
-[197].
-It shows the x dependence of the gluon-gluon and the quark-gluon splitting 1553 functions, P{gg} and P{qg} , calculated in DGLAP QCD.
-It is observed that at NNLO P{gg} strongly 1554 decreases towards small x, becoming smaller than P{qg} for x below 10-4.
-Resummation of 1555 the large $\ln(1/x)$ terms, see Ref.
-[197], here performed to next-to-leading log x, restores the 1556 dominance of the qq splitting over the qq one.
-Consequently, the gluon distribution in the 1557 resummed theory exceeds the one derived in pure DGLAP.
-While this observation has been 1558 supported by the HERA data, it yet relies on limited kinematic coverage and precision.
-The 1559 LHeC will examine this in detail, at a hugely extended range and is thus expected to resolve the 1560 long known question about the validity of the BFKL evolution and the transition from DGLAP 1561 to BFKL as x decreases while Q^2 remains large enough for pQCD to apply.
-1562
+2.2.1, the question has long been posed about the universal validity of the DGLAP formalism, especially for the region of small Bjorken x where logarithms $\propto \ln(1/x)$ become very sizeable.
+This feature of the perturbation expansion is expected to significantly modify the splitting functions.
+This in turn changes the theory underlying the physics of parton distributions, and predictions for the LHC and its successor will correspondingly have to be altered.
+This mechanism, for an equivalent Q^2 of a few GeV2, is illustrated in Fig. 2.14, taken from Ref.
+[201].
+It shows the x dependence of the gluon-gluon and the quark-gluon splitting functions, P{gg} and P{qg} , calculated in DGLAP QCD.
+It is observed that at NNLO P{gg} strongly decreases towards small x, becoming smaller than P{qg} for x below 10^{-4} .
+Resummation of the large $\ln(1/x)$ terms, see Ref.
+[201], here performed to next-to-leading log x, restores the dominance of the gg splitting over the qg one.
+Consequently, the gluon distribution in the resummed theory exceeds the one derived in pure DGLAP.
+While this observation has been